Frequently Asked Questions

 Basic reporting is pretty much just what it sounds like: We notify you when the project is complete and provide you with a summary of what was done; and, we explain any special instructions that you need to know moving forward.

 Enhanced reporting includes all this; plus, detailed before and after metrics for every single resource or asset that makes your site what it is, before and after video, various charts and graphs granularly detailing the improvements made, project notations, recommendations and the like.
-Every possible thing you could want or need to know about what was done.
+In short, every possible thing you could want or need to know about how our work has affected your site.

 - Neither of these modes of reporting includes training on how to do what we do.